leios/Fable.jl/docs/src/death.md

 In Julia, macros are powerful.
 They can do just about anything you want to do with `Expr`s So I thought this would be the perfect solution to my problem.
-But let's define the problem in more detail.
+But let's define that problem in more detail.

 There are essentially 4 levels of metaprogramming: